Deepbaran/udemy-golang/README.md

       - > cards[startIndexIncluding : ] // [startIndexIncluding : len(cards)]
       - This much like list slicing in python.
       - Slicing slices does not modify the real slice.
+    - Length of a slice:
+      - > len(cards)
 - Custom Types in Go:****
   - We can "extend" a base type (string, integer, float, array, map) and add some extra functionality to it.
   - Tell Go we want to create an array of strings and add a bunch of functions specifically made to work with it:
     - > type deck []string{}
-      - deck will extend every type of behavior of a slice of string.
+      - deck will extend every type of behavior of a slice of string or a string slice.
+      - Think of deck as a thin layer or a kind of abstraction, where deck is essectially a string but now we can have particular functions tied to something specifically of type deck.
-    - Functions, with 'deck' as a 'receiver' -> A function with a receiver is like a "method" - afunction that belongs to an "instance" So, these custom functions will only work with this 'deck' type.
+    - Functions, with 'deck' as a 'receiver' -> A function with a receiver is like a "method" - a function that belongs to an "instance".
+So, these custom functions will only work with this 'deck' type or are bound to variables of type "deck".
+      - We should not make all functions bound to our custom type if they are working on them.
+      - Create method (functions with receivers) for our custom type, only if they are acting on the varaible and modifying it.
-    - Now in the codebase we can replace all slice of string with deck to create new instances of deck type if we wished to.
+    - Now in the codebase we can replace all slice of string or string slice with deck to create new instances of deck type if we wished to.
     - > cards := deck{"Ace of Diamonds", newCard()}
-    - Syntax to add functionality/method with the receiver deck:
+    - Syntax to add functionality/method/Receiver Function with the receiver deck:
       ```
       func (d deck) print() {
         for i, card := range d {